junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Vaporize, not kill!"
 Rowena yells back.

 "What's the difference?!"
-Sam yells back.
+Sam counters automatically.

 "Are you really spending your last breath bickering with this three-hundred-year-old bitch?!"
 Crowley shouts at both of them, ducking down somewhere.
 "We all going to die from your stupid plan anyway!"